I was one of the first to try the Dyson Corrale hair straightener – here’s what I thought | Marie Claire

 But what does this mean for your hair?

-‘The copper plates inside the Dyson Corrale adapt to the shape of the section of hair you’re straightening and wrap around it,’ says Dyson.
+‘The copper plates inside the Dyson hair straightener adapt to the shape of the section of hair you’re straightening and wrap around it,’ says Dyson.
 ‘They apply even heat and tension to all the hair strands, keeping them aligned.’

 So each hair is treated and you don’t have to pass the straightener through multiple times.

-But it wasn’t until yesterday that I finally got to try the Dyson Corrale for myself.
+But it wasn’t until yesterday that I finally got to try the Dyson straightener for myself.

 From the start, I’ve been impressed by the product’s journey from laboratory to shop floor.
 Back then I could have told you that Dyson spent 7 years and £25 million on developing this tool.
 I could have told you that the Dyson Corrale involved 600 hours of trials on over 800 people.